Soares/myelin/README.md

             user: 'input[name=user]'
             message: '#message'

-Then, if you have HTML like this:
+Then, myelin will link a form like this:

     <form id="myForm">
         <input name="user">
         <span id="message"></span>
     </form>

-And a model like this:
+to a model like this:

     model = new Backbone.Model message: "Hello, world!"

-And a view like this:
+using a view like this:

     view = new MyView {el: '#myForm', model}

-Then the view will link the form to the model.
 Any changes to the "user" input field will update the "user" attribute on the model, and any change to the "message" attribute of the model will be reflected in the message span.

 __Quick Tip__

 The `{attr: [name=attr]}` sync pattern is so common that you can use the shortcut `{attr: true}`.
 It means the same thing.
 So, for example, the above model could be reduced to

     class MyView extends myelin.View
         sync: